hirengarai/autoguess-without-sage/readme.md

 ### To Do
-- MILP, Gröbner basis method is not supported
+- Gröbner basis method is not supported.
 - The preprocessing phase for long systems is quite a bit slow (e.g. in the PRESENT)